dhaDang/cse15l-lab-reports/labReportWeek2.md

 <img width="500" alt="Screen Shot 2023-04-24 at 4 24 55 PM" src="https://user-images.githubusercontent.com/130107069/234136592-387679c0-f312-443a-a273-3fe4e1a6282a.png">

 Note the url is: "http://localhost:4000/add-message?s=Hello", if we trace the code with the input above in the URL, the handleRequest method is called.
 It notices that the key "/add-message" is found and enters the if statement.
-Consequently, the string gets split and "Hello" is printed on the server.
+At this point, because this is the first time ".\add-message" is found, together is still the "".

 <img width="546" alt="Screen Shot 2023-04-24 at 4 25 14 PM" src="https://user-images.githubusercontent.com/130107069/234136628-30f7c11b-e2f9-434a-acb1-e5cf8aa5a8be.png">